KankshitAdhaulia/Education-Cloud-Payment-Portal/README.md

 3. **Assign the Education Cloud Site Admin Permission Set to an Admin User.**

-4. **Go to Digital Experiences -> All Sites -> Click on Builder for the site 'Education Payment Portal'.
-Update the Navigation Bar to include Learning Courses object and publish the site.**
+4. **Go to Digital Experiences -> All Sites -> Click on Builder for the site 'Education Payment Portal' and publish the site.**

 5. **Go to the contact record you created and click on 'Login To Experience as User'.**